NEASC Commission on International Education & The Council of International Schools

 - Portuguese (Brazil)

-Text versions of the surveys are available for review purposes only on the Survey Resources page.
-Please note that this text version is not suitable for distribution or data collection.
+Text versions of the surveys are available for review purposes only.
+Please note that the text versions are not suitable for distribution or data collection.
+Click here to access the text versions.

 Each school´s data on its own is confidential.
 We are not at liberty to share the results of particular schools.
 However, an annual aggregate report will be available for an additional fee.
 Please keep in mind that this is merely an aggregate of school data over a single academic year, which does not act as a benchmark.
 We also encourage schools to compare their results against their own Mission Statement, stated standards, and objectives, or to their own results from previous surveys.